RAJWARDHAN-B/AtosSyntinels/README.md

 5) Test run
 - Upload a sample contract; verify annotations, summary, and risk; run an approval

+## Zero-Cost Local Mode (No Cloud Required)
+If you need to run everything free-of-cost for development/demo, use the local stack.
+It replaces paid cloud services with open-source/local alternatives.

+Component mapping:
+- Blob Storage → MinIO (S3-compatible, local)
+- Cognitive Search + Vectors → Meilisearch (keyword) + Qdrant (vectors) or FAISS (in-process)
+- Azure OpenAI → Local LLM via Ollama (e.g., `llama3.1` or `mistral`) or LM Studio
+- Document Intelligence (OCR/Layout) → Tesseract OCR + LayoutParser/PaddleOCR + PyMuPDF
+- Functions/Orchestrator → Local FastAPI service (Python) or Node/Express (to be added)
+- Dataverse/Cosmos → SQLite/Postgres (local)
+- Power Apps UI → Streamlit/Gradio web app (local, optional)

+Quickstart (local):
+1) Install Docker Desktop
+2) Start infra: `cd local && docker compose up -d`
+3) Install Ollama and pull a model: `ollama pull llama3.1` (or `mistral`)
+4) Use the forthcoming local orchestrator app (FastAPI) to ingest and process documents
+5) Optional UI: run the forthcoming Streamlit app for review

+Notes:
+- The local stack is designed for zero cost and offline use.
+Accuracy may differ from Azure-managed services.
+- Keep `MODE=local` vs `MODE=azure` as a configuration toggle in your orchestrator.

 ## Demo Script (≤3 minutes)
 1. Upload a contract in Power Apps; show instant extraction